Umoxfo/brackets-w3cvalidation/README.md

 # brackets-w3cvalidation (by Umoxfo)

+## This repository is archived.

 A Brackets extension to enable W3C validation support.
 To use this extension, open any HTML file and then check the bottom right corner of Brackets (where all files are checked) and look for either the green icon (all is well) or the yellow warning sign (issues).
 Clicking the icon will open a panel with the current issues.
 This extension uses [the Nu Html Checker](http://validator.github.io/validator/) library.

 ## UPDATE ISSUE
 Update will fail on versions __1.0.6 or earlier__.
 Please following these steps:

 __Update to v1.1.0__